How to write a history book, Barry Fox, ghostwriter

 But don’t just write your Table of Contents and Chapter Outline.
 Scrutinize and interrogate them closely to make sure your structure flows from your theme, and that everything you’ve included in your theme fits with your structure.

-If something doesn’t flow from or fit with, go back and rethink your theme and structure.
+If something doesn’t flow from or fit with your theme, go back and rethink your theme and structure.
 It’s worth spending extra time on this step, as it is akin to pouring the foundation for your new home.
 You want to get it right before building the rest!

 7. Consider your sources